-Vehicles with Bases: When measuring to and from VEHICLES with bases (excluding AIRCRAFT and WALKERS) always measure to and from the closest part of the model for all rules purposes (i.e. measure to or from its base or its hull, whichever is closest).
-When a model ends a move within Engagement Range of one or more VEHICLES with bases (excluding AIRCRAFT and WALKERS), it is considered to be in base-to-base contact with that VEHICLE or those VEHICLES while it is within 0" horizontally and 5" vertically of any part of those VEHICLE models.
+Vehicles with Bases: When measuring to and from VEHICLES with bases (excluding AIRCRAFT and WALKERS) always measure to and from the closest part of the model for all rules purposes (i.e. measure to or from its base or its hull, whichever is closest), with the following exceptions:

+- When a model ends a move within Engagement Range of one or more VEHICLES with bases (excluding AIRCRAFT and WALKERS), it is considered to be in base-to-base contact with that VEHICLE or those VEHICLES while it is within 0" horizontally and 5" vertically of any part of those VEHICLE models. - A unit can embark within a friendly TRANSPORT with a base after that unit ends a Normal, Advance or Fall Back move wholly within 3" horizontally and 5" vertically of any part of that TRANSPORT. - When a unit disembarks from a TRANSPORT with a base, set it up so that it is wholly within 3" horizontally and 5" vertically of any part of that TRANSPORT model and not within Engagement Range of one or more enemy units.